codedance/silken/README.md

 SILKEN - A nicer tasting Soy Tofu (Google Closure Templates)
 ======

+Silken is the easiest way to drop in [Google Closure Templates](http://code.google.com/closure/templates/) into your Java web application.

-Silken wraps [Google Closure Templates](http://code.google.com/closure/templates/) (Soy Templates) in a managed servlet environment simplifying template use in *push-MVC* environments.
+Silken wraps Google Closure Templates (Soy Templates) in a managed servlet environment simplifying template use in *push-MVC* environments.
 Silken encourages convention over configuration, and promotes a set standard structure for template management.

 <a href="http://www.flickr.com/photos/fotoosvanrobin/5776783857/"
     title="by FotoosVanRobin on Flickr">